testsigma

 Why is Component Testing Essential?

-Component testing helps ensure that an individual component works accurately before integrating with other pieces to be a part of the system.
+It helps ensure that an individual component works accurately before integrating with other pieces to be a part of the system.

-When to perform Component testing?
+When to Perform Component testing?

 Component Testing Techniques